pac4j/jee-pac4j-demo/README.md

     cd j2-pac4j-demo
     mvn clean package jetty:run

 To test, you can call a protected url by clicking on the "Protected url by **xxx**" link, which will start the authentication process with the **xxx** provider.
-Or you can click on the "Authenticate with **xxx**" link to manually start the authentication process with the **xxx** provider.